dog-broad/OS_Notes/DAA.md

 The time complexity of QuickSort depends on the partitioning strategy.
 The worst-case time complexity is O(n^2), but the average-case time complexity is O(n log n).

+**Worst Case Analysis for QuickSort:**

+In the worst-case scenario, QuickSort's pivot selection leads to unbalanced partitioning, causing it to approach its worst-case time complexity.

+**Equation:**
+The recurrence relation for the worst case of QuickSort can be expressed as:

+$T(n) = T(1) + T(n-1) + n$

+Where:
+- $T(1)$ is the time taken by a partition with one element (base case).
+- $T(n-1)$ is the time taken by the remaining elements except the pivot element.
+- $n$ is the number of comparisons required to identify the exact position of the pivot element.

+In the worst case, the pivot is selected in a way that consistently divides the array into subarrays with sizes $1$ and $n-1$, leading to unbalanced partitioning.
+This results in a quadratic time complexity of $O(n^2)$.

+**Average Case Analysis for QuickSort:**

+The average-case scenario for QuickSort assumes that the pivot element divides the array into roughly equal subarrays, leading to more balanced partitioning.

+**Equation:**
+For the average case, we consider that the pivot element divides the array into two subarrays of approximately equal sizes.
+The recurrence relation can be approximated as:

+$T(n) = 2 \cdot T(\frac{n}{2}) + n$

+The average time complexity for QuickSort in this case is $O(n \log n)$.

+**Best Case Analysis for QuickSort:**

+The best-case scenario for QuickSort occurs when the pivot element consistently divides the array into two subarrays of nearly equal sizes.

+**Equation:**
+In the best case, the pivot element divides the array into two nearly equal subarrays.
+The recurrence relation can be expressed as:

+$T(n) = 2 \cdot T(\frac{n}{2}) + n$

+The best-case time complexity for QuickSort is $O(n \log n)$, similar to the average case.

+It's important to note that while the average and best cases have a time complexity of $O(n \log n)$, the worst case can degrade to $O(n^2)$ due to unbalanced partitioning.
+To mitigate this, randomized pivot selection or other pivot strategies are often used in practical implementations.

 # Merge Sort Algorithm